apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/configuration/configuration.md

 KubeBlocks supports dynamic configuration.
 When the specification of a database instance changes (e.g., a user vertically scales a cluster), KubeBlocks automatically matches the appropriate configuration template based on the new specification.
 This is because different specifications of a database instance may require different optimal configurations to optimize performance and resource utilization.
 When you choose a different database instance specification, KubeBlocks automatically detects and determines the best database configuration for the new specification, ensuring optimal performance and configuration of the database under the new specifications.

-This feature simplifies the process ofconfiguring parameters, which saves you from manually configuring database parameters as KubeBlocks handles the updates and configurations automatically to adapt to the new specifications.
+This feature simplifies the process of configuring parameters, which saves you from manually configuring database parameters as KubeBlocks handles the updates and configurations automatically to adapt to the new specifications.
 This saves time and effort and reduces performance issues caused by incorrect configuration.

 But it's also important to note that the dynamic parameter configuration doesn't apply to all parameters.
 Some parameters may require manual configuration.
 Additionally, if you have manually modified database parameters before, KubeBlocks may overwrite your customized configurations when refreshing the database configuration template.
 Therefore, when using the dynamic configuration feature, it is recommended to back up and record your custom configuration so that you can restore them if needed.